Promoting British Values

 Links to school values: Respect, Inquisitiveness

 How we promote it:

 Tolerance of different faiths and beliefs is promoted through our RE curriculum.
 Children learn about a range of religions, their beliefs, places of worship and festivals.
 This is supported by trips to places of worship (Islamic Mosques, Christian Churches) and the children’s work from these topics is displayed in the classrooms and around the school.

 Learning in classrooms is supported by one-off events such as the International Day of Languages which give the children additional information on the languages, cultures, religions and customs of countries around the world.

-Our link with a Ugandan school and visits from Patrick, the Headteacher of the school give our children a rare insight into the culture and customs of their Ugandan counterparts.
+Our link with a Ugandan school and visits from Dodie, who organises link activities, give our children a rare insight into the culture and customs of their Ugandan counterparts.